 The spread or introduction of invasive plant species shall be avoided to the maximum extent possible by avoiding areas with established native vegetation during project activities wherever possible, restoring disturbed areas of native communities with native species where appropriate (as described above), and post-project monitoring and control of invasive species being treated as part of the project.
 Removal of invasive exotic species shall be strongly recommended.
 Mechanical removal (hand tools, weed whacking, hand pulling, brush raking) of exotics shall be done in preparation for establishment of plantings.
 To the greatest extent possible, vegetation shall be removed by hand.
 To the extent possible, revegetation should be implemented at the same time removal of exotic vegetation occurs.
-If Arundo donax (or similar exotics that reproduce from cuttings) is removed, cuttings shall be disposed of in a manner that will not allow re-establishment to occur and will not expose other areas to cuttings.
+All plant material will be disposed of in a manner that will not allow re-establishment to occur.

-5. Conditions lor Erosion Control
+6. Conditions for Erosion Control

-Earthmoving activities shall be completed prior to October 15.
-Work beyond October 15 (with the exception of revegetation until November 15) shall be specifically authorized in advance by the participating agencies, as per General Condition #2 above.
-Any proposed winter grading (i.e., for any grading between October 15 and April 15), associated with construction work that extended beyond October 15, shall be subject to approval by Environmental Planning staff.
+Earthmoving activities shall be completed prior to October 30.
+Work beyond October 30 (with the exception of revegetation until November 30) shall be specifically authorized in advance by the participating agencies, as per General Condition #2 above.
+Any proposed winter grading (i.e., for any grading between October 15 and April 15), associated with construction work that extended beyond October 30, shall be subject to approval by Environmental Planning staff.
 All inactive areas (defined as a five-day period) shall have all necessary soil stabilization practices in place two days after identification of inactivity and/or before a rain event, whichever comes first.
 All erosion control shall meet specifications in County of Santa Cruz Erosion Control Ordinance Chapter 16.22.